 2. Steer clear of similar-sounding names

-Picking a name that’s similar to something that’s already known in your market may seem like a good idea.
+Creating a brand and company name that’s similar to something that’s already known in your market may seem like a good idea.
 But why spend your marketing dollars trying to differentiate your business from your competitors’ businesses because your names are so similar?

 Don’t be afraid to come up with a name that’s unique and will stand out from what’s already out there.